 I glanced at her.
 The nicotine in her blood stream seemed to have a calming effect on her.
 Balancing the cigarette in my lips I pulled out my handkerchief and handed it to her.
 I took her hand gently in mine and took a drag before speaking in a low voice, “Hey, thank God you don’t wear any makeup, these tear stains would have definitely ruined your pretty face”.

 “Pretty !
 Pretty !
-You think this face is pretty !”, she exploded.
+You think that this face is pretty !”, she exploded.
 She hadn’t released the smoke before screaming and her words were drowned in a bought of heavy coughing.
 She jerked her hand out of mine and gave me a hard look.
-“You bloody well know I’m not pretty.
+“You bloody well know that I’m not pretty.
 And it’s no secret either.
 I’m ugly, goddamit and you would be the first person to notice that”.
-My eyes widened and I took a couple of quick fags to calm down.
+My eyes widened and I took a couple of quick puffs to calm down.
 What she said wasn’t completely untrue.
 It wasn’t what she said that shocked me, but the way in which she said it.

 “Who the hell told you that?
 Of course you are pretty”, I spoke calmly.
 “You’ve got a wonderful personality and you are a good person and it shows on your face……In your body language.
 Trust me, I’m your friend.”
 I smiled lightly as I watch her aggression subsiding.

-“Then why the fuck do guys reject me for marriage on the basis of my looks?” she mutter meekly.
+“Then why the hell do guys reject me for marriage on the basis of my looks?” she mutter meekly.
 For that I had no answer.
-I did not even know her family was out looking for prospective suitors.
+I did not even know that her family was out looking for prospective suitors.
 Marriage was an alien concept to me and it hardly ever crossed my mind.

-“Every time I meet someone, the reply the very next day is the same.
+“Each time I meet someone, the reply on the very next day is the same.
 NO. My parents are too embarrassed to tell me, but I’m not stupid.
 I understand.
 My parents drop subtle hints, asking me to lose weight.
 I can do it for health reasons, but why should I change myself for someone else?”
 Tears started bulging under her eyes again and I quickly gestured towards the handkerchief.

 “I’ve never even had a boyfriend.
 I know it’s my looks.
 But how can I help it if I was born this way?
 I have dreams too; I want to have a family.
 I want to have kids.
 But everywhere I go, I get a look and I know what it means.
 Guys want fair, slim girls.
 Why is dark considered ugly in this country?”

 I listened quietly.
 I had never imagined girls could face such problems.
-Why an independent and intelligent young lady being reduced to tears because of a frivolous thing like marriage was beyond me.
+Why an independent and intelligent young lady was being reduced to tears because of a frivolous thing like marriage was beyond me.
 But again it was a question of priorities.
 She wanted a family and kids of her own, and I respected her priorities.

 “I wanted some good photographs, remember?
-I’d come to you and you said you’d get back to me regarding that.
+I’d come to you and you said that you’d get back to me regarding that.
 You never did.
-I wanted them for a marriage website and I’d heard you bragging about making people look prettier than they were”.
+I wanted them for a matrimonial website and I’d heard you bragging about making people look prettier than they were”.
 I cringed.
 I remembered that meeting and how I had reacted.
 I always felt shooting someone ugly was an insult to my skill and my camera.
 I was an artist and I chose whom I wanted to shoot.
 Despite being avarice, I’d rather give a monetary loan to somebody than shoot pictures of a person with average looks.
 “You know how busy I’ve been”, I muttered timidly.

 I managed a smile and took her hand again.
 “Forget the photographs for now.
 You don’t need all that.
 You are an amazing girl and that’s what’s important.
 You don’t look ugly.
 You’ve got lovely features; you just need to smile and show off your pearly white teeth to accentuate them.
 And there is nothing that a nice haircut can’t fix.
 We just need to change your dressing slightly and you’ll be physically all ready to have guys drooling when you walk.
 And don’t feel as if I’m changing you, you’ll still be yourself.
 I’m just suggesting some minor tweaks.
-And don’t feel you are doing it for a stranger; just think you are doing it for me”.
+And don’t feel as if you are doing it for a stranger; just think that you are doing it for me”.

 “Once that is taken care of, you’ve got everything a guy would want in a girl.
 You are intelligent.
 You can talk on varied subjects.
-And have I told you I love your sense of humor?
+And have I told you that I love your sense of humor?
 You are the only one who makes me laugh so much after a long day at work.
 And your poems are some of the best which I’ve heard in ages.
 And you have a way with words which is very flattering.
 I love the way you speak sweetly over the phone with your clients”.
 She had tossed the cigarette aside and was gazing at me and listening intently as I spoke about her.
 I highlighted all her positives and it took a while since she really was talented.
 I mentioned how good she was around people and how she made everyone comfortable in her presence.
 We continued to talk for almost an hour after that.
 She smiled and finally she was laughing again.

 I glanced at my watch.
 I had a client to meet in office downstairs and even she had been away from her desk for a while.
 As the sun started setting in the sea across our building, the sky was filled with a crimson hue.
 It was the same hue which was visible in her eyes an hour ago.
 As the day was coming closer to its conclusion, so was our conversation.
 We got up and took the stairs down to our office floor.
 I was repeating all her qualities to drive them in her brain and boost her confidence.
 She was smiling and she seemed to be in high spirits again.
 I could see the joy in her eyes, something which I hadn’t seen for ages.
 I tossed the cigarette aside.
 I could feel good without it.

 Just one more flight of stairs down and we would have reached our destination.
 Words were flowing consistently through my lips.
 “So anyone who says no to you isn’t worth your time because you are precious.
 And you know….Any guy who marries you will be the luckiest guy in this whole world….And…” “She grabbed my hand and turned me to face her.
-Her hope filled gaze was locked in mine.
+Her hope filled gaze was fixed on mine.
 She spoke in a low expectant voice, “Will you marry me?”

 My soul always disappeared on that floor.
 I turned cold.
 My job was to sell dreams.
 It was the hope in those eyes.
 The hope and trust which would haunt me forever.
 “No”, I said coldly.